Frequently

 If children continue to repeat behaviors that disturb or hurt others, the child may be removed from the situation and taken to another location within the classroom.
 The child may only remain in this other location for a developmentally appropriate time and may return to the group when his or her behavior does not hurt or disturb others.
 This type of removal is brief, and disciplinary action such as this will never be associated with food, rest or toileting.

-How do I know if my child is too ill to go to school?
-What happens if my child gets sick during the day?
-What about scrapes and falls?
+How do I know if my child is too ill to go to

-According to state guidelines, illness is defined as: 99 degrees of temperature taken auxiliary (under the arm or on the temple) plus one of the following:
+temperature taken auxiliary (under the arm or on the temple) plus one of

 1. severe cough